conbench/datalogistik/README.rst

     Default 0, which means no partitioning.

 ``bypass-cache``
-    Do not store any copies of the dataset in the cache
+    Do not store any copies of the dataset in the cache.

 ``clean``
     Perform a clean-up of the cache, checking whether all of the subdirectories